USD ($)

 Share

 A Network topology defines the structure and layout of a network.
-There are different types of network topologies, each with distinct characteristics, advantages, and disadvantages.
+A network can be set up with different arrangements, resulting in different types of network topologies.

 What is a Network Topology?